 Plaster Group Agile consultants Shama and Grant had a great time time last week at the Agile Open Northwest conference.
 This year’s open space conference covered the gamut of Agile-related topics and provided an engaging environment for lively discussion.
 The session topics included:

-written by Shama Bole, Plaster Group The traditional role of a Project Manager (PM) is becoming obsolete – or at least evolving – in the world of Agile software development, and Project Managers must adapt in order to be effective.
+written by Shama Bole, Sr. Agile Consultant The traditional role of a Project Manager (PM) is becoming obsolete – or at least evolving – in the world of Agile software development, and Project Managers must adapt in order to be effective.
 Often it is simply a matter of ‘doing whatever needs to be done’ to get or keep the project moving.